-From just an idea in 1983, AFE-ADB has grown over the years into an organization serving more than 2,600 members living in 65 countries.
+From just an idea in 1983, AFE-ADB has grown over the years into an organization serving over 3,000 members living in at least 62 countries

 1987—AFE held its first annual general meeting in Osaka, Japan.
 The 60 participants approved the constitution.
 Takeshi Watanabe, ADB’s first president (1966–1972), was elected president, and M. Ikramullah Khan, who had made AFE a viable institution, was elected secretary.

 1991—AFE was provided with an office in ADB’s new headquarters building.